IEEECS-VIT/GPL/README.md

     $ npm install

 ###### Install frontend dependencies manually (Microsoft Windows only)
-The npm postinstall script to run bower may not work properly on Windows
+The npm postinstall script to run bower may not work properly on Windows, see #13

     # npm -g install bower
     $ bower install